A Systematic Literature Review on the NIS2 Directive: Methods

+As can be seen from the illustration in Fig.~\ref{fig: sample}, the final sample contains $37$ publications.
+Most of these were published by Springer.
+Conventional scientific articles and publications in peer reviewed conference proceedings are the most common publication types, although the sample contains also a few monographs and edited collections.
 The reason for the relatively small amount of papers is likely partially explained by the fact that NIS2 is still rather new.
 This point manifests itself also in that all publications sampled are relatively new; the majority was published in 2024.
 Although the deadline for national transpositions of the NIS2 directive was in October 2024, as specified in the NIS2's Article~41, the implementation work continues also thereafter.
 For instance, the deadline for the member states to identify their critical entities is in April 2025 according to Article~3(3).
 Already these deadlines and other schedules imply that practical evaluation research is missing from the sample.
-While critical reflections have been published, it is understood in the literature that evaluations can only be done after the directive has been operational for a sufficient amount of time~\citep{springer2}.
+While critical reflections have been published, it is understood in the literature that evaluations can only be done after the directive has been operational for a sufficient amount of time~\cite{springer2}.
 Against this backdrop, it seems fair to assume that in the future also evaluation work will be published, whether the work is about legal analyses of national adaptations, administration and enforcement, or the actual cyber security impact.
-In any case, the little below forty papers avoids the common feasibility~\citep{Kitchenham09}, or breadth and depth \citep{Fisch18}, obstacles often encountered in SLRs.
+In any case, the little below forty papers avoids the common feasibility~\cite{Kitchenham09}, or breadth and depth \cite{Fisch18}, obstacles often encountered in SLRs.